-The NAS (National Airspace System) Human Factors Safety Research laboratory conducts a broad, integrated program of research on the relationship of factors concerning individuals, work groups, and organizations as employees perform their jobs.
-Research is focused on improved person-job fit through selection, training, and changes to technology.
-Employees in this laboratory may perform applied research to develop, validate, and evaluate aerospace personnel selection procedures by conducting job analyses, developing or evaluating psychological and medical assessment methods such as tests and questionnaires, developing individual and group job performance metrics, and establishing scientific evidence of the validity of aerospace personnel selection procedures and their utility in achieving agency organizational and NAS operational objectives.
+The NAS (National Airspace System) Human Factors Safety Research laboratory conducts an integrated program of research on the relationship of factors concerning individuals, work groups, and organizations as employees perform their jobs.
+Research is focused on improved person-job fit through hiring, training, and changes to technology.
+Employees in this laboratory may conduct applied research by conducting job analyses, developing or evaluating psychological and medical assessment methods such as tests and questionnaires, developing individual and group job performance metrics, and establishing scientific evidence of the validity of tests of aerospace personnel and their utility in achieving agency organizational and NAS operational objectives.

 Examples of recent research projects include developing and evaluating biographical questionnaires and interview protocols for controllers and Tech Ops personnel, developing and validating methods for placing Air Traffic Control Specialist (ATCS) applicants by option, developing practical color vision tests for ATCS applicants, developing methods to assess ATCS noncognitive aptitudes , updating the Airway Transportation Systems Specialist (ATSS) job task analysis, hosting a Job Analysis Information Database that collects job analysis information for Tech Ops and ATCS employees in an electronic format that can be searched and compared.